10 criteria for assessing the relevance of your pricing strategy

 Continuous improvement begins with the regular collection and analysis of data, both internal and external.
 Feedback, market trends, customer comments and past performance provide valuable information for adjusting pricing strategy.
 Retailers need to be ready to question their initial assumptions and make changes as the market evolves.

 Flexibility and adaptability are key to continuous improvement.
 Retailers need to be able to react quickly to changes in the business environment, whether it’s a new consumer trend, a technological innovation or an economic upheaval.
-This agility enables us to adjust prices in real time, seize new opportunities and minimize potential risks.
+This agility enables them to adjust prices in real time, seize new opportunities and minimize potential risks.

 Continuous improvement also includes the constant search for best practices.
 Retailers can draw on the successes and failures of their peers, adopt new technologies and integrate lessons learned to refine their approach to pricing.
 This requires a corporate culture focused on innovation and adaptability.